 As I mentioned in point #5, eating at ethnic restaurants can have its advantages.

-For example, the price point at my favourite Thai restaurant is lower than the price point at many popular chain establishments.
+For example, the price point at my favorite Thai restaurant is lower than the price point at many popular chain establishments.
 Also, the food is often more consistent and provides a unique experience that can’t be found at a chain restaurant.

 In addition, sometimes chain restaurants can focus more on table turnover instead of ensuring the guest has a positive dining experience (in terms of food and service).